 - (a) The Employer agrees to provide four bulletin boards on the premises and one in each bureau or off-site location for official Union business.
 The Union agrees to consider complaints from the Employer about material that the Employer considers derogatory or defamatory. - (b) An employee shall be free to engage in any activities outside of working hours provided such activities are not in competition with the Employer, do not result in any conflict of interest and do not, without permission, exploit the employee's connection with the Employer. - (c) Unless otherwise ordered by a court, the Employer shall pay all legal (Employer approved counsel) and court costs, of any action initiated against an employee by virtue of their good faith performance of employment duties when authorized and approved by the Employer.
 No employee shall lose salary or benefits for absences due to the libel action during the legal proceedings.
 An employee, upon the request of the Employer, shall be required to give up custody of and disclose to the Employer all knowledge, information, notes, records, documents, films, photographs or tapes relating to their employment together with their source thereof, such material being the property of the Employer.
 Except in the case of a court order, the Employer agrees not to release same to any other person without first thoroughly examining with the employee the reason for its release.
-It is understood that the employee is permitted to keep copies of materials provided to the Employer. - (d) The Employer shall post notice of any full-time or part-time regular job opening within the bargaining unit for five (5) working days so employees have the opportunity to make application.
+It is understood that the employee is permitted to keep copies of materials provided to the Employer.

+(d) The Employer shall post notice of any full-time or part-time regular job opening within the bargaining unit for five (5) working days so employees have the opportunity to make application.
 Advertising for candidates to fill such vacancies may commence no sooner than the first day of posting of the notice.
 The Employer will interview qualified applicants from within the bargaining unit.

 The successful candidate shall be selected by the Employer for the job opening on the basis of skill, ability, qualifications, education and experience.
-If two or more employees meet the job requirements and are deemed the best candidates for the job (as determined by the Employer), and are relatively equal on the basis of the above criteria, the employee with the greatest seniority shall be selected for the job.
+If two or more candidates are relatively equal on the basis of the above criteria (as determined by the Employer), the candidate with the greatest seniority shall be selected for the job.
 The successful candidate shall be provided a two (2) week familiarization period to demonstrate their ability to competently perform the job.
 The Employer reserves the right to hire candidates from outside the bargaining unit.